spacetelescope/imexam/docs/imexam/imexam_command.rst

     :width: 800
     :alt: surface plot

-Or, if you'd like to get fancy and add some nice contours:
+Or, with the contours turned off and a different title:

 .. image:: ../_static/fancy_surface.png
     :height: 600